skramm/homog2d/docs/homog2d_manual.md

 The test target also attempts to build the files in the folder `misc/no_build`.
 These demonstrate some code that should NOT build, thus Make will fail if any of these does build.
+This is just to make sure that some invalid code does, indeed, not build.

 ### 9.2 - Build options
 <a name="build_options"></a>

 Below are some options that can be passed, to activate them, just define the symbol.
-You can do that in the makefile or just add a `#define` on top of your program, **before** the `#include "homog2d"`
+You can do that in the makefile by adding `-DHOMOG2D_SYMBOL` to the compiler call options, or just add a `#define` on top of your program **before** the `#include "homog2d"`

 - `HOMOG2D_USE_OPENCV`: enable the Opencv binding, see [Bindings](#bind).